Lemoncode/webpack-by-sample/00 Intro/04 JQuery/README.md

 ![bundle after change code](../../99%20Readme%20Resources/00%20Intro/04%20JQuery/bundle%20after%20change%20code.png)

-- To prevent this, we need to add [manifest configuration](https://webpack.js.org/guides/code-splitting-libraries/#manifest-file):
+- To prevent this, we need to add [manifest configuration](https://webpack.js.org/guides/caching/#extracting-boilerplate) (we can also name it `runtime` file):

 ### ./webpack.config.js
 ```diff